Under Colorado law, manslaughter is a form of homicide that is less serious than murder. You commit manslaughter when:

 - Someone else is committing or appears to be about to commit, robbery or sexual assault;6; or

-- Someone has unlawfully entered your home and committed – or intends to commit — a crime in the dwelling and you reasonably believe that such person might use physical force against you or another occupant.7
+- Someone has unlawfully entered your home and committed – or intends to commit — a crime in your home, and you reasonably believe that such person might use physical force against you or another occupant.7

 Under Colorado law, you are considered insane when as a result of a mental disease or defect:

-- That prevented you from forming a culpable mental state that is an essential element of a crime charged.
+- You are unable to form a culpable mental state that is an essential element of a crime charged.

 Our experienced Colorado criminal defense attorneys have some proven techniques to counter unfavorable eyewitness testimony.
 These include (without limitation):